Rhianna (English singer): Little Fix (2010–2012)

 Rhianna is part of a duo named Little Fix.
 She and Bill Laurence, who is the co-founder of the duo, met on stage.
 They have recorded a number of songs, namely "Human Love", "Into Your Arms" and "No More Than Now".
 This duo should not be confused with the similarly named tribute band to Little Mix.

 (2012–present)

-She has sung backing vocals for artists such as Lianne La Havas, Faithless, Noisettes, Róisín Murphy, Bryan Ferry, Max Jury, John Newman, Years and Years and Robbie Williams.
+She has sung backing vocals for artists such as Lianne La Havas, Faithless, Noisettes, Róisín Murphy, Bryan Ferry, Max Jury, John Newman, Years and Years, Liam Gallagher, Ellie Goulding and Robbie Williams.